Friday, January 22, 2021

 Billy nodded.
 That was exactly what he meant.

 The two boys smiled at each other.
-At least, they pretended to smile, but their faces don't move.
+At least, they pretended to smile, but their faces are vinyl and don't move.
 The dolls all knew they were smiling, though.
 They knew that Billy and Emil were glad everyone could tell they were boys.
 It was an important part of who they were.

-"Now," Jolena observed, "we have enough dolls to play the card game that takes at least four, if Mariah or Pippa will join us...or better yet, both of you!"
+"Now," Jolena observed, "we have enough dolls to play the card game that takes at least four, so if Mariah or Pippa will join us...or better yet, both of you!"

 Mariah left her hijab on her head while they played cards.
 It was fun to pretend to be a real grownup girl.